sonic-net/SONiC/doc/multi_asic/SONiC_multi_asic_hld.md

 #### 2.4.3.3.
 Router Mac
 In a multi ASIC system, all the frontend ASICs will have the same router mac address.
 The frontend ASICs will use the system base mac as router mac.
-Each Backend ASIC will have different router Mac address.
-The mac address of `eth0`  in the Namespace will be used as the router mac on the backend ASIC.
+Each backend ASIC will have different router Mac address.
+The mac address of `eth0`  in the namespace will be used as the router mac on the backend ASIC.

 #### 2.4.3.4.
 Loopback address
 The system will have 2 Loopback Interfaces